FISHING REPORTS

 Dave Sedlock

-Helena Valley Regulating Reservoir: The Kokanee bite has been pretty good while using red, pink, or green Hali jigs, tipped with red maggots or corn in 25 to 40 feet of water.
-A few perch are being found while using the same equipment near the bottom.
-Up to 15 inches of ice has been reported.
+Helena Valley Regulating Reservoir: Kokanee fishing has been decent while jigging in 30 to 40 feet of water with various spoons or Halis tipped with maggots or corn.
+A few perch are being caught with the same equipment while jigging near the bottom.
+There is 10 to 12 inches of ice.
 Chris Hurley, FWP, Helena

 Dave Sedlock